 Sustainability means meeting the social, environmental, and financial/economic needs of the present without compromising the ability of future generations to meet their own needs.
 Sustainability includes conserving energy, water, and other resources; protecting and improving air, water, and habitat quality; preventing waste and pollution; and doing these activities in a manner that promotes social justice, health, environmental welfare, and economic security.

-Explore Marquette Sustainability news and activities.
+Explore Marquette Sustainability news and events.

 Our work varies widely in breadth and depth: